 - Asparagus soup: Asparagus can also be used to make a delicious soup.
 Simply roast the asparagus until it is tender, then puree it in a blender with chicken or vegetable broth and any other ingredients you like (such as cream, garlic, or herbs).

 Feta cheese and bacon are both delicious additions to asparagus.
 In other news, if I could eat and live on bacon and feta, I would.
 I use the combo in every situation possible.
-I could enjoy tofu if these two rock stars were placed over it.
-That might diminish the healthy deal about tofu, but it’s all about compromise.
+I could enjoy tofu if these two rock stars were placed over it!

 Until then, I hope you can enjoy this cheesy, bacony, Garlic Roasted Asparagus – it’s so darn delicious!